 Aerial spraying is conducted by aircraft, beginning in the early evening and continuing up until 4:30 a.m., weather permitting, in areas of concern.
 Mosquito control professionals apply approved pesticides as an ultra-low volume (ULV) spray.
 ULV sprayers dispense very fine aerosol droplets that stay aloft and kill adult mosquitoes on contact.

-What pesticide product will be used in the aerial spraying?
+What pesticide product is used in aerial spraying?

 The pesticide used is called Anvil 10+10, a product extensively tested and used in both ground-level and aerial spraying in the U.S. to control mosquitoes.
 Anvil 10+10 contains two ingredients: Sumithrin and Piperonyl butoxide.
 Sumithrin is an ingredient similar to the natural components of the chrysanthemum flower which is also found in other pesticide products used indoors, in pet shampoos, and tick control treatments.
 Sumithrin is rapidly inactivated and decomposes with exposure to light and air, with a half-life of less than one day in the air and on plants.
 In soil, it degrades rapidly.
 Sumithrin has proven to be extremely effective in killing mosquitoes worldwide for more than 20 years.
 Piperonyl butoxide (PBO) helps Sumithrin kill mosquitoes.
 The product is registered by the US Environmental Protection Agency (EPA) and in Rhode Island, Connecticut, and Massachusetts for this use.